-As we navigate through the challenges in 2022, we will continue to pursue new jobs to add to our order books which stood at RM1.68 million at the end of FYE21.
-SBG has tendered for potential jobs with value totalled RM6.90 million, and anticipate a good sucess rate to which will contribute positively to the financial performance of the Group in the financial year 2022.
+For the building material business, we will continue to pursue new jobs to add to our order books which stood at RM2.725 million at the end of FYE22.
+SBG has tendered for potential jobs with value totalled RM1.505 million, and anticipate a good success rate which will contribute positively to the financial performance of the Group in the financial year 2023.